kingdomseed/jhp-portfolio/docs/IMAGE-OPTIMIZATION-GUIDE.md

    const LARGE_IMAGE_THRESHOLD = 100 * 1024; // 100KB
    ```

 By following this guide, you should be able to correctly implement WebP image optimization and fix the common issues with the gallery implementation.
+The path normalization utility ensures consistent use of optimized images, and the updated event handlers fix the deprecated API warnings.